sitedata/checklyhq.com/site/content/blog/opinionated-list-skills-for-devops-2018.md

 Next to HTTP, SSH is basically essential.
 It lets you quickly navigate and troubleshoot almost any current stack.
 Except the serverless ones I guess.
 Creating and using keys and swift usage of any SSH client (whether on Linux or Windows) must feel like second nature.
 Strangely, FTP seems to be going extinct.

-> 💡 Tunneling over SSH will save you one day.
+> 💡 Tunnelling over SSH will save you one day.
 [Learn it](https://www.ssh.com/ssh/tunneling/example)

 ## 5. CPU, process and storage